 The President of Aldeburgh Music Club is Humphrey Burton CBE.
-The vice-Presidents are Alan Britten CBE and Robin Leggate.
-Our professional colleagues are Director of Music and Conductor Edmond Fivet CBE, Orchestra Manager Liz Page and Rehearsal Accompanist Christian White.
+The vice-Presidents are Robin Leggate and Dame Ann Murray.
+Our professional colleagues are Director of Music and Conductor Edmond Fivet CBE, Orchestra Manager Liz Page and Rehearsal Accompanist Jonathan Rutherford.

 Aldeburgh Music Club is generously supported by over 120 patrons, the '100 Club' prize lottery, Sabona Company Ltd and corporate sponsorship from Big House Holidays and Suffolk Cottage Holidays.